EXPRESSCLUSTER/ECX-SSS/ECX SSS with MySQL on Linux.md

-# EXPRESSCLUSTER X Single Server Safe with MySQL Database on Linux.
+# EXPRESSCLUSTER X SingleServerSafe with MySQL Database on Linux.

-This guide describes how to setup EXPRESSCLUSTER X Single Safe Server with MySQL Database on RedHat Linux Environment.
+This guide describes how to setup EXPRESSCLUSTER X SingleServerSafe with MySQL Database on RedHat Linux Environment.
 EXPRESSCLUSTER X SingleServerSafe is set up on a server.
 It monitors for application errors and hardware failures on the server and, upon detecting an error or failure, restarts the failed application or reboots the server to ensure greater server availability.
 May refer to [this site](https://www.nec.com/expresscluster) for details of ECX itself.